 When I was a student I would take time for myself between studying so that I had time to relax and unwind from the stress of it all.
 My favourite thing to do was go for a long walk, with friends or family and of course my little dog Lucy.
+On today’s post I am sharing the best walks in Aberdeenshire, hoping to offer some inspiration to you!

 Depending on where you live in Aberdeen or Aberdeenshire, there are places you can go for a quiet afternoon stroll.
 Up my way (Buchan area) there are some lovely remote places I like to go to, and at the end of my walk, I love going for a coffee and a cake.
 Here are my top 3 places to go in Aberdeenshire: